TimNotHere/TimNotHere/README.md

 - 💬 Ask me about anime/development
 - 📫 How to reach me: You can reach me Via my discord **TimNotHere#0001**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a nerd
+- ⚡ Fun fact: I'm a hispanic developer